Couples Therapy – Marriage Counseling

 Dr. Winter brings a unique blending of almost 30 years of experience and training in the area of relationships, couples and sex therapy in Boca Raton.
 She is the only psychologist in Florida that is a sexologist, is EFT trained, is a discernment counselor and is a certified sex addiction and EMDR therapist.
 She is available and willing to help you learn a new way of being, end your current marriage the way it is, or simply modify it, to have a new way of relating.
 It is her mission to help you achieve “emotional, sexual and spiritual health.”

-What Prohibits you from Taking a Step Towards Repairing Your Relationship?
+What Stops you from Taking Steps to Repair Your Relationship?

 “We have tried mediation, why would this work?” . . .
 Couples therapy is not mediation.
 It is not a place to attend to ensure that you are wrong and your partner is right, despite your list of established grievances.
 Nevertheless, it is a place to really listen to your partner’s pain and be heard.
 Healing the attachment bond is a critical pre-requisite to having a healthy relationship.